 The outgoing manager says he's gutted to be leaving Whitby, and has heaped praise on the staff and fans.

-On the Whitby Town website this evening, departing Whitby Town manager Gary Liddle has described his time at the club as an "unbelievable experience".
+On the Whitby Town website, on Sunday evening, departing Whitby Town manager Gary Liddle has described his time at the club as an "unbelievable experience".

 Liddle has joined National League club Hartlepool United as Assistant Manager to Nicky Featherstone, after sixty games in charge of the Seasiders.